-Dr. Leila Dagher is an Associate Professor of Economics at the American University of Beirut (AUB), Economic Adviser to the Lebanese Minister of Economy, Minister of Industry, and Minister of Foreign Affairs, and has been an adjunct lecturer at the George Washington University (GWU) since 2016.
-Prior to her current appointment, she previously served in various capacities; economic adviser to the former Prime Minister, former Deputy Prime Minister, former Minister of Economy, and former Minister of Foreign Affairs, Director of the Institute of Financial Economics (AUB), and chairperson of the Department of Economics (AUB).
+Dr. Leila Dagher is an Associate Professor of Economics at the American University of Beirut (AUB), Economic Adviser to several public officials, and has been an adjunct lecturer at the George Washington University (GWU) since 2016.
+She has previously served in various capacities including economic adviser to the former Prime Minister, Director of the Institute of Financial Economics (AUB), and Chairperson of the Department of Economics (AUB).

 Dr. Dagher's research applies her econometric knowledge to the areas of energy, environmental, and financial economics with a focus on producing policy-relevant studies.
 She has written extensively on the energy-economic growth nexus, oil price shocks, and green power markets.
 Her work has appeared in leading academic journals such as the Energy Journal

 , Resources Policy

 , Quarterly Review of Economics and Finance